 6.5 How long do these bagels last?

-Homemade Greek yogurt bagels typically last for about 2 days at room temperature.
-If stored in the freezer, they can last for several months without losing quality.
+They last about 2 days at room temp.
+In the freezer, they can keep for several months.

 Conclusion